 In addition to using the Flow Designer’s Debug console to monitor PubNub traffic, you can also use the PubNub Developer Console to view this and other PubNub datastreams.
 A link to the PubNub Developer Console, preconfigured with the sensor-network channel and key config, can be found here.

-NOTE: Via PubNub Access Manager, this keyset and channel has been locked down to prevent unauthorized publishing.
+NOTE: Via Access Manager, this keyset and channel has been locked down to prevent unauthorized publishing.
 Feel free to create your own PubNub app and keyset to use the PubNub Developer Console with your own data!

 We’ve demonstrated how to create a PubNub Input (subscriber) node in Flow Designer.
 Next, we’ll demonstrate how to create a PubNub Output (publish) node.